SarvathSharma/Smart-Traffic-Control-System/vehicleDetection/pythonRedistribution/for_testing/readme.txt

 Verify that a Windows version of Python 2.7, 3.6, and/or 3.7 is installed.

-2. Installing the motionTracking Package
+2. Installing the motionTrackingProject Package

-A. Change to the directory that contains the file setup.py and the subdirectory motionTracking.
+A. Change to the directory that contains the file setup.py and the subdirectory motionTrackingProject.
 If you do not have write permissions, copy all its contents to a temporary location and change to that directory.

 B. Execute the command: